r-raymond/nixos-mailserver/README.md

         # address = forward address;
         "abuse@example.com" = "user1@example.com";
     };

-    # Use Let's Encrypt certificates
+    # Use Let's Encrypt certificates.
+Note that this needs to set up a stripped
+    # down nginx and opens port 80.
     certificateScheme = 3;

     # Enable IMAP and POP3